benchmarkpaper/Benchmarking-Differential-Privacy-and-FederatedLearning-for-Healthcare-Data/README.md

 # Depression-Detection-with-DP
-This project is a modest attempt at trying to benchmark premiere NLP models (Transformers) integrating a privacy feature with them using Differential Privacy and Federated Learning.
+This project is an attempt at benchmarking premiere NLP models (Transformers) integrating a privacy feature with them using both Differential Privacy and/or Federated Learning.